hypre-space/hypredrive/docs/usrman-src/interfaces_matlab.rst

 Testing
 -------

-When testing is enabled, the ``matlab-test`` target runs a small serial Laplacian smoke test for each available runtime:
+When testing is enabled, the ``matlab-test`` target runs the MEX wrapper smoke test plus small serial Laplacian and elasticity examples for each available
+runtime:

 .. code-block:: bash